|Birth name||Adam Thomas Chicksen|

 |Position||Defence - Left-Back|

 Adam Thomas Chicksen is a football player who is of English, Zimbabwean and Chinese descent.
-He plays for Bradford City a League One club.
+He plays for Notts County an English National Conference League club.
 The defender received his first international call-up for Zimbabwe on the 13th of March 2018, which he qualified for through his father who is of Zimbabwean Heritage.